 Editor's note: Effective March 12, 2021, after more than a year of daily updates, we transitioned to weekly updates on Friday evenings.
-Effective May 31, 2021, we transitioned to monthly updates.
-The data below represents cases and deaths reported by state and local health departments through Sept.
-30, 2021.
+Effective May 31, 2021, we transitioned to monthly updates and effective April 1, 2022, we will discontinue updating this tracker.
+The data below represents cases and deaths reported by state and local health departments through March 31, 2022.

 *Note: Cases in Kansas City, Missouri, are divided into whether the resident lived in Jackson, Clay, Platte or Cass counties based on KCMO Health Department data.